g-loot/css-framework/framework/README.md

 };
 ```

+### Example repository

+Check [this example setup](https://stackblitz.com/edit/gloot-framework) of the G-Loot Framework and Tailwind CSS on React (webpack).

+## That's it!

-## That's it, your projects can now use the G-Loot theme and components.
+Your projects can now consume the G-Loot theme and components. ✨